 4 Pin Stepped on a Single End - 80 Watt Germicidal Water Treatment Bulb

-The Viqua 799932600814 Replacement UVC Light Bulb is a 4 pin stepped on a single End - 80 Watt Germicidal Water Treatment Bulb that gives you a worry-free performance for an entire year.
-The lamp has 4 pin stepped on a single end base and uses UV-C light to inactivate and kill bacteria, molds, protozoa, viruses and yeasts.
+The Sterilight R-Can SPV-740 Replacement UVC Light Bulb has a lamp length of 33.07 inch and gives you a worry-free performance for an entire year.
+The lamp has a four pin stepped on a single end base and uses UV-C light to inactivate and kill bacteria, molds, protozoa, viruses and yeasts.

 High on quality, the fixture has a long lifespan and is low on mercury dosage.
 The low pressure mercury arc lamp emits a radiation of 253.7 nm that inactivates the genetics of the microorganisms present in water.